pratu13/ToDoApp/README.md

-A simple umm uhh to do app, this umm uhh file also umm uhh contians some other text umm uhh fro texting purpose.
-The idea umm uhh is to download this umm uhh file and read umm uhh the contents umm uhh of this umm uhh file.
+A simple um uh to do app, this um uh file also um uh contians um uh um uh some other text um uh for testing purpose.
+The idea um uh is to download this um uh file and read um uh the contents um uh of this um uh file.